sameer-mitra/reactnd-project-mobile-flashcards/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React Native App](https://github.com/expo/create-react-native-app).

 # Mobile Flashcards Project by Sameer Mitra